 Heartless: It is a truism that in law “winning” counts more than the realization of justice.
 Repeatedly requests for due process and fairness as well as consideration of the welfare of Dr. Weeks’ patients were ignored.
 The AG and AAG are motived to discipline doctors in order to justify their budget and in compliance with the encouragement of the FSMB which incentivized members of MQAC to increase attacks on holistic medical doctors declaring complementary medicine to be “questionable” and “dangerous”.
 As Goethe so succinctly remarked “Nature holds no spectacle more hideous than that of ignorance in action.”

-Arch-Villain #6: Introducing FSMB the Federation of State Medical Boards
+Arch-Villain #6: Introducing FSMB – The Federation of State Medical Boards aka The Puppet Master

 According to the Alliance for Natural Health (http://www.anh-usa.org) “The FSMB is an elite, highly influential, secretive private organization.
 We also believe that it is thoroughly corrupt.
 See Action Alert!